 Recently, SlideShare released its Zeitgeist 2010 report of the most popular presentations posted to its site.
 Many of the findings have applications to not only sharing your presentations online, but how you create slides for your live presentations, as well.
 Here are my interpretations of their findings.

 The average number of slides of the most popular presentations was 63.
 Which is in sharp contrast to the average number of slides in general, which was 19.
 Conventional wisdom is to keep your use of visual aids few and significant, but this statistic flies in that face of that.
 What does this say?

 I believe it says that people want robust, information packed presentations.
 Those with fewer slides didn’t provide enough information so they weren’t shared and thus didn’t become as popular as those that were.

 1. Use simple, easy to understand visuals Visuals often help make a concept clearer than mere words can.
 This is especially true of difficult to understand and/or visualize scientific or technical information.
 Your visuals should be easy to understand quickly.
 Use a lot of white space.
 Use imagery over text, […]

 NOTE: This is the post that started it all.
-It uses the analogy of super powers to discuss speaking techniques.
-It was first posted on my “The Secrets of Public Speaking” blog, which has not been folded into this blog.
+It uses the analogy of superpowers to discuss speaking techniques.
+It was first posted on my “The Secrets of Public Speaking” blog, which has now been folded into this blog.
 Imagine if public speakers were super-heroes.
-What would their powers […]
+What would their powers be? […]